Chief Officers

 In 1996, Patrick received his bachelor’s degree in Natural Resources Management from Western Carolina University.
 He earned a master’s degree in Public Administration from Columbia Southern University in 2021.

-Assistant Chief Patrick Stewart
+Deputy Chief Patrick Stewart

 Kevin Gerhard joined the Marietta Fire Department in 2006.
 He quickly obtained his Paramedic certification in 2007.
 To increase his knowledge, he went on to obtain a bachelor’s degree in Fire Science from Columbia Southern University in 2010.
 He also completed certifications to become Firefighter II and III.
 He was awarded the Life Saver Award in 2011.
 Kevin was promoted in 2013 to Firefighter Engineer, 2015 to Lieutenant, and Captain in 2019.